-Eric Williams is the director of engineering and director of reactor safety and plant control at TerraPower.
-In this role, he oversees development of TWR technology with enhanced safety using analysis, testing and advanced computer modeling.
-Williams has 20 years of experience in engineering and has spent the last 13 years developing nuclear power plant designs, with an emphasis on safety.
+Eric Williams is the Senior Vice President & Design Authority at TerraPower.
+In this role, he oversees the engineering associated with TerraPower’s advanced reactors and medical isotope programs.
+He works closely with the senior program managers to provide design, analysis and testing to meet project objectives.
+Williams has 22 years of experience in engineering and has spent the last 15 years developing nuclear power plant designs, with an emphasis on safety.

 Earlier in his career, Williams worked on another new reactor design where he led a team that analyzed severe accidents.
 He developed the analysis and documentation needed to license the design and took the severe accident analysis through the licensing process.